JeremyBYU/UnrealRooftopLanding/README.md

 Note that (2) doesn't overwrite the file, but will append to it (`-ao` flag).

 We are also adding these new ones as well.
-These are samped as a circle overhead of the roftoop, with the camera pointing down.
+These are sampled as a circle overhead of the roftoop, with the camera pointing down.
 10 meters and 15 meters above:

 1. `poi generate -m assets/maps/point_cloud_map.geojson -o assets/collectionpoints/collection_points_cv_train.npy -ho 1000 -ri -500 -sc circle -yd 45`
 2. `poi generate -m assets/maps/point_cloud_map.geojson -o assets/collectionpoints/collection_points_cv_train.npy -ho 1500 -ri -500 -sc circle -yd 45 -ao`